Finding the Best Places to Retire Since 2006!

 Is Alabama Considered Tax Friendly for Retirement?
 Yes

-Notes: Pell City has a nice reputation and has grown by 40% within the last decade or two.
-The entire area is up and coming as Birmingham has undergone somewhat of an economic rebirth in recent years.
+Notes: Pell City has a nice reputation and has grown 10% within the last decade.
+Home prices have increased 23% since last year.
+The entire area is up and coming as Birmingham has been undergoing somewhat of an economic rebirth in recent years.

 The Heart of Dixie was admitted to the Union on December 14, 1819.
 The Cotton State was a major player in both the American Civil War and the American Civil Rights Movement.
 Montgomery was once the capital of the Confederacy and also the heart of the Montgomery Bus Boycott.